microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-change-notifications-overview.md

 ## Subscribe to changes in contacts, calendar, or mail

-To subscribe to change notifications of Outlook resources, first create a [subscription](/graph/api/subscription-post-subscriptions).
+To subscribe to change notifications of Outlook resources, first create a [subscription](/graph/api/resources/subscription).

-The following Outlook resources support subscriptions with or without resource data in the notification payload.
+The following Outlook resources support subscriptions with or without resource data in the [change notification](/graph/api/resources/changenotification) payload.

 - [contact](/graph/api/resources/contact)
 - [event](/graph/api/resources/event)